Carmen Barros

-Carmen Aída Barros Alfonso (born 7 January 1925) is a Chilean actress and singer of jazz, popular music, and opera.
-In addition, she is a professor of acting perception, diction, and vocal projection, and a theater and opera director.
-She is known for being the first to portray the character Carmela in the Isidora Aguirre play La pérgola de las flores in 1960.
+Carmen Aída Barros Alfonso (7 January 1925 – 21 December 2023) was a Chilean actress and singer of jazz, popular music, and opera.
+In addition, she was a professor of acting perception, diction, and vocal projection, and a theater and opera director.
+She was known for being the first to portray the character Carmela in the Isidora Aguirre play La pérgola de las flores in 1960.

 Biography

-Carmen Barros is the elder of two siblings.
+Carmen Barros was the elder of two siblings.
 Because of her father's military profession, which caused him to be sent on missions in Germany, as well as to different garrisons in the country, Carmen never stayed more than seven months at one school.
 She lived between Santiago, other cities of the country, Peru, and Europe, and learned to speak German before Spanish.

 However, she attended the French Nuns, a women's college where she was the "wild card" of the course for any artistic competition involving dancing or acting.

-When she was 14, her father was assigned as Chilean ambassador to Germany, and that change marked her life.
+When she was 14, her father, Tobías Barros, was assigned as Chilean ambassador to Germany, and that change marked her life.
 It was 1940, and World War II was in full development.
 A lot of people Barros' age that she met on this trip she never saw again; they joined Hitler's army to colonize Europe and fell out of contact.
 As a counterpoint, the cultural opportunities of Berlin influenced her future career: concerts, opera, theater; despite the horror of the war, that never changed.
 She tried to resume her basic education, in a German school, but could not stand being in a co-educational one, so she chose to retire and take private classes at home.
 However, she never finished her studies.

 At age 19, Barros returned to Chile, but everything had changed.
 Santiago del Campo offered to let her sing on the radio and gave her the pseudonym Marianela.
 She had begun her career as a singer.
 She worked at Radio Agricultura, Corporación, and Minería.
 In 1946, when a company of New York's Metropolitan Opera House came to Chile with the Beethoven opera Fidelio, Barros was invited to participate.
 It was one of the great successes of the Municipal Theater.
 She was even invited to go to New York, but did not dare; she had been outside the country for too long.